 - The promisor must not be required to perform any other act other than paying the amount specified

 Types of Negotiable Instrument

 A promissory note is a promise of payment in a document form, of course.
 When you put your signature on this note, you are legally obliged to make payment to the payee.
 A promissory note is not just a random note on a paper promising a specific amount.
-It contains a specific date, a specific amount, date of issue, a specific rate of interest, and any other fee.
+It contains a specific date, a specific amount, a date of issue, a specific rate of interest, and any other fee.
 In short, it contains all the terms of the agreement between the two parties.
 The credibility of the person issuing a promissory note is of great consequence.
 If the payee doubts the credibility of the person issuing the promissory note, he will not accept it.

 Certificate of Deposit

 A certificate of deposit is a type of deposit in a bank in which the depositor agrees to hold a fixed amount of money with the bank and for a fixed period.

 When we open a savings account with a bank, we deposit our surplus income or savings in that account.
 In exchange, the bank pays us a rate of interest on the amount we deposit.
 The bank then lends our money to those in need in the form of home loans, education loans, etc. Banks charge a higher rate of interest on these loans than the rate of interest they offer us on our savings account deposits.
 Out of the difference in these two rates of interest, banks make their profits.

 But the problem with this model is that banks can not predict when their depositors will come to withdraw money from their savings accounts.
 As a result, banks cannot loan or advance every single penny they receive from deposits.
 But to keep the deposit money idle will not earn the banks anything.
 To reduce this uncertainty, banks offer certificates of deposit.
 These negotiable instruments are for a fixed period, typically for 6 months and 12 months.
 In return for this promise by the depositor to keep the deposit for a fixed period, they earn a higher interest rate on the certificate of deposits.